gkoulouras/UniProt-annotation-retriever/README.md

 ![alt text](https://github.com/gkoulouras/uniprot-annotation-downloader/blob/master/UniProtAnnotDownloader.png)

-Next, locate the <b>proteinAnnotations.txt.gz</b> file which will be created by the software and simply copy and paste it into the <b>bin/conf/annotations</b> folder of the Perseus software.
+Next, locate the <b>proteinAnnotations.txt.gz</b> file which will be created by the software and simply copy and paste it (you can optionally rename it as well) into the <b>bin/conf/annotations</b> folder of the Perseus software.
 Re-start Perseus (in case it's already open) and you will be able to see the new annotation in Perseus GUI by selecting Annot. columns --> Add Annotation , as shown below.

 ![alt text](https://github.com/gkoulouras/uniprot-annotation-downloader/blob/master/PerseusScreenShot1.png)